kwalczak80/melting-gerry/README.md

 * If the user selects a different option than is available, the following message will be shown in the console.

     ![Category Selection Invalid Choice](docs/screenshots/category_selection_invalid_choice.PNG)
-* If the user decides to press the “E” key, the main menu will be displayed again in the console.
+* If the user decides to press the **E** key, the main menu will be displayed again in the console.
 * If the correct category number is selected by the user, the main game screen will be displayed.

     ![Main Game Screen](docs/screenshots/main_game_screen.PNG)